 Sign a letter of intent before completing 30 credits in RACC’s AS in Engineering Program.

-A select number of high achieving RACC engineering students will be chosen to participate in a six-week residential program at Bucknell University in Lewisburg, PA summer 2020.
+A select number of high achieving RACC engineering students will be chosen to participate in a six-week residential program at Bucknell University in Lewisburg, PA.
 The selected engineering students will receive a stipend, room, board, and tuition for two classes taught by Bucknell University faculty.
-Participating students are expected to return to RACC to complete their associate degree in 2020-21.
+Participating students are expected to return to RACC to complete their associate the following academic year.

-Application review is due to Jodi Corbett, AVP of Community and Academic Partnerships, firstname.lastname@example.org, by February 3.
-Final applications for the Summer Scholars Program are due to Bucknell University by February 28.
+Application review in early February.
+Final applications for the Summer Scholars Program are due to Bucknell University by the end of February.